Arvada Assisted Living Center Cited In Neglect Case, Family Calling On State To Shut It Down

 “The Arvada Police Department would like to acknowledge the loss of Julia Gutierrez and the pain her family must feel.
 We have a dedicated elder abuse detective that is assigned to these types of cases.
 When the allegation of criminal neglect was brought to our attention, a thorough investigation was completed along with Jefferson County Human Services.
 All witnesses and staff members of Almost Like Home, which were directly involved with Julia Gutierrez’s care, were interviewed.
 Investigators, in this case, reviewed all documentation related to the care of Julia Gutierrez.
 There was no evidence to show criminal negligence on the part of Almost Like Home.
 The Arvada Police Department continues to work with Jefferson County Adult Protective services and our adult care community to investigate these challenging and complex cases.”

-CBS4 Investigates reached out to Almost Like Home for a comment, but have not heard back.
+CBS4 Investigates reached out to Almost Like Home for a comment, but has not heard back.